Candas1/Sideboard-Arduino/README.md

 ```

 ### Remote
-Some of the sideboards have a 433Mhz receiver and a remote.
+Some of the sideboards have a 433Mhz receiver and a remote.<br>
-You can enable this feature by uncommenting REMOTE in the config.h file.
+You can enable this feature by uncommenting REMOTE in the config.h file.<br>
-To identify the code of each remote button, enable [DEBUG](https://github.com/Candas1/Sideboard-Arduino#debug) and use the r command to see the remote output.
+To identify the code of each remote button, enable [DEBUG](https://github.com/Candas1/Sideboard-Arduino#debug) and use the r command to see the remote output.<br>
-Update the button codes in the config.h file.
+Update the button codes in the config.h file.<br>

 ```
 #define REMOTE_BUTTON1 6637793        // Switch to FOC control type